goranmoomin/synchronization-team-11/README.md

 ### The structure `struct rotlock`

-The structrue `struct rotlock` is the representation of the rotation lock in the kernel.
-The properties `id`, `type`, `low`, `high`, and `pid` represent what the names suggests; they are immutable, and hence can be read directly without any protection.
+The structure `struct rotlock` is the representation of the rotation lock in the kernel.
+The properties `id`, `type`, `low`, `high`, and `pid` represent what the names suggest; they are immutable, and hence can be read directly without any protection.

 The mutable property `list` is a `struct list_head` to help creating a